Zakintaliban/ilmatrix/docs/ILMATRIX_Documentation.md

 - Q: Do I need an account?
   - A: For local usage, no. For public deployments, you may add auth.
 - Q: How private are my uploads?
-  - A: Files are processed for study purposes and stored temporarily.
+  - A: Files are processed for study purposes and stored temporarily as extracted text (.txt), and by default auto‑deleted after ~60 minutes (configurable via MATERIAL_TTL_MINUTES).
 Review and customize retention for your deployment.
 - Q: Can it handle photos/screenshots of slides?
   - A: Yes, via OCR (tesseract.js), but clarity and contrast improve results.
 - Q: Which models are used?